If you wish to marry in Korea

 A certified copy of a birth certificate from the Vital Records Office of your State of birth, with the raised seal or seal of the State on the copy, for native-born American citizens (please note that wallet-sized birth certificates are not acceptable).

-PHOTOGRAPHIC PROOF OF IDENTITY such as a driver's license, military I.D., etc
+PHOTOGRAPHIC PROOF OF IDENTITY such as the US passport, driver's license, military I.D., etc

 A COMPLETED AFFIDAVIT OF ELIGIBILITY FOR MARRIAGE, affirming that you are free and eligible to marry.
-Once completed, please do not sign the form; you’ll sign it at the Embassy at the time it is notarized.
-Please make an appointment.
+Forms are available at the U.S. Embassy when you make an appointment to visit us.

 Documents needed for non-U.S. citizens for getting married in Korea: